 Masterpiece opens misleadingly with ‘Little Arrow’, a primitive sounding song snippet, before delivering the punchy title track.
 The more conventionally rocking material like ‘Interstate’ and ‘Vegas’ is clustered at the front of the record – the second half is stronger as Big Thief cover more esoteric material.
 ‘Paul’ is a gorgeous character sketch – it sounds like it’s addressed to an ex-lover (“I realized there was no one who could kiss away my shit”), but it actually records Lenker’s internal monologue.
 The closer ‘Parallels’ finds a middle ground between the record’s rock feel and the mystic Americana that Big Thief excel at.

-Masterpiece isn’t quite what it claims on the label, but it’s a very good debut that’s been overshadowed by the band’s phenomenal improvement.
+Masterpiece isn’t quite what it claims in its title, but it’s a very good debut that’s been left behind by Big Thief’s phenomenal development.

 Big Thief recruited drummer James Krivchenia for their second record – his light touch is much better suited to Lenker’s delicate vocals and songs.
 There are still bursts of rawness, like ‘Shark Smile’ and ‘Watering’, but Big Thief sound much more refined on Capacity.
 The cover of Capacity shows Lenker’s uncle holding her as a baby.